Sustainability & Carbon Neutrality Program

 Rain Organica's Sustainability Practices

-As a sustainable skincare company, Rain Organica seeks ethically sourced ingredients to ensure a living wage for farmers and harvesters and also to ensure we are sustainably sourcing our skincare ingredients.
+Rain Organica seeks ethically sourced ingredients to ensure a living wage for farmers + harvesters AND seeks to provide you with skincare made from sustainably sourced ingredients.

-Once those ingredients start their journey to our workshop, we start tracking carbon emissions involved in the production process.
-We seek to minimize our carbon footprint wherever we can, and where we cannot, we purchase carbon offsets to neutralize that footprint.
+Once ingredients start their journey to Rain Organica's workshop, we start tracking the greenhouse gas emissions involved in the production process.

-I thought I'd take a few minutes to describe how we're calculating Rain Organica's carbon emissions (and how we're offsetting those emissions).
+I thought I'd take a few minutes to describe how Rain Organica's carbon emissions are calculated.

 Every product delivered to your doorstep has its own life story.

 That product's story has some common threads or steps (kind of like each and every one of us has common stories that are unique to each and every one of us:

 - our birth

 - our first word